douglatornell/2013-09-26-ubc/lessons/ubc-git-collab/tutorial.md

 and get further review
 as often as necessary.

+##Move this to right before the collaborative part???
+I think this would make more sense.
 #If I do this example I would have to tell students not to follow along for a minute or so.
 Or maybe I should just move this section.
 Rather than the model shown above, most programmers therefore use a slightly more complex model.